-In closing, I would like to thank our Australian and Indonesian teams as well as my fellow board members for their dedication and contributions to a transformative year for Bass as we continue to focus on building a profitable and growing business.
+In closing, I would like to express my gratitude to our teams in Australia and Indonesia, as well as my fellow board members, for their hard work and contribution to what has been a year of significant progress for Bass.
+We remain focused on building a profitable and growing business and I am excited for what lies ahead.